Skip to main content

 Autonomous vehicles are at a crossroads between perception and planning.
-In 2018, when the Machine Learning team at Motional examined the competitive landscape, most of the attention was focused on perception, or the act of teaching AVs how to see cars, bicycles, pedestrians, and other objects in images and laser scans.
+When the machine learning team at Motional examined the competitive landscape back in 2018, most of the attention was focused on perception, or the act of teaching AVs how to see cars, bicycles, pedestrians, and other objects in images and laser scans.
 By teaching autonomous vehicles to identify objects in their vicinity, self-driving systems can paint a detailed picture and get a better understanding of their surroundings.

 While others kept their valuable perception datasets proprietary, Motional was the first to make ours publicly available.
-This effort, called nuScenes, has been downloaded by more than 16,000 students, researchers, and developers and referenced in more than 1,000 academic publications since its release in 2019.
-More importantly, nuScenes ushered in an era in which almost all autonomous vehicle companies now share their datasets to advance the state of the art as a community, rather than going at it alone.
+This effort, called the nuScenes dataset, has been downloaded by more than 16,000 students, researchers, and developers and referenced in more than 1,000 academic publications since its release in 2019.
+More importantly, nuScenes ushered in an era in which almost all autonomous vehicle companies now share their datasets to advance the state-of-the-art as a community, rather than going at it alone.

 World's First Benchmark for AV Planning

-Motional today launched the initial version of nuPlan, the world’s first benchmark for autonomous vehicle planning.
-We are again making this one-of-a-kind dataset available to the public with the goal of improving the way we teach vehicles to find their way through a dynamic environment full of obstacles and ever-changing circumstances – like a human driver does every day.
+Motional has launched an updated version of nuPlan™, the world’s first and largest benchmark for autonomous vehicle planning.
+We have made this one-of-a-kind dataset available to the public with the goal of improving the way we teach vehicles to find their way through a dynamic environment full of obstacles and ever-changing circumstances – like a human driver does every day.

 nuPlan contains a large-scale machine learning dataset and a toolkit for measuring the performance of planning techniques – essentially a virtual driving test.
-The dataset contains 1,500 hours of driving data and was collected across four different cities: Boston, Pittsburgh, Las Vegas, and Singapore.
+The dataset contains hundreds or hours of raw and annotated driving data collected across four different cities: Boston, Pittsburgh, Las Vegas, and Singapore.
 This makes nuPlan the world's largest public dataset for autonomous vehicle prediction and planning.

 Notable Improvements in Perception